bnielsen1965/mdns-server/README.md

 setTimeout(function () { mdns.destroy() }, 10000)
 ```

+### query packets

-A query will be sent on all available IPv4 and IPv6 interfaces.
-You should see those queries, i.e.
+In this example a query will be sent on all available IPv4
+and IPv6 interfaces.
+With loopback enabled these queries
+should be recorded by the server.
+I.E.

 ``` text
 got a query packet: